 Equity grants to executives have previously been delivered in the form of employee share options granted under the Option Plan which was approved by shareholders in 2010.
-Options were issued at an exercise price determined by the Board at the time of issue.
-Previous grants of options are taken into account when considering new grants.
+Options were issued at an exercise price determined by the Board at the time of issue. .